gerlichlab/hicognition/documentation/hugo-site/content/development/development_info.md

 ### Interaction with back-end

-All interactions with the back-end are done via api-calls that are dispatched by [axios](https://github.com/axios/axios).
+All interactions with the back-end are done via API calls that are dispatched by [axios](https://github.com/axios/axios).
 The `axios` instance is bound to `Vue.prototype.$http` so all `Vue` instances and components have access to the client without import.

-The api-calls are defined as a mixin in `frontend/src/mixins.js` in `apiMixin`.
+The API-calls are defined as a mixin in `frontend/src/mixins.js` in `apiMixin`.
 All components that need interaction with the back-end receive the `apiMixin`.
-The `apimixin` has a convenience method for fetching and storing the authentication token called `.fetchAndStoreToken` and two more generic methods that allow to dispatch get and post reqeusts, `.fetchData` and `.postData` respectively.
-These work by return the promise the is returned by axios-requests is there is no error in the call.
-The caller can then resolve the promise than receive the data.
-If there is an error, however, the user is redirected to the login-page to get a new token.
+The `apimixin` has a convenience method for fetching and storing the authentication token called `.fetchAndStoreToken` and two more generic methods that allow to dispatch, get and post requests, `.fetchData` and `.postData`, respectively.
+These work by returning the promise the is returned by Axios-requests is there is no error in the call.
+The caller can then resolve the promise and receive the data.
+If there is an error, however, the user is redirected to the login page to get a new token.